What is Freemasonry? Freemasonry is a brotherhood focused on developing the moral character of its members and upholding personal freedom.

 Who formed the Freemasons?
 One theory is that the organization was developed by the ancient stone masons.

 Are Masons charitable?
-Yes.
-In Australia, Freemasons donate many, many millions of Dollars to numerous charities.
+Yes, in Australia, Freemasons contribute millions of dollars to various charities.

 Who can become a Mason?
-To become a Freemason, you must be 18 years old of good character and reputation and been a resident of the state in which you live for one year.
+To become a Freemason, you need to be at least 18 years old, have good character and reputation, and have lived in your state for at least one year.

 How many degrees are there in Masonry?
 There are three degrees in Masonry which are Entered Apprentice, Fellow-craft and Master Mason.